 Co-branded Credit Card Program-Under the Company's co-branded credit card program, funds received for the marketing of a co-branded credit card and delivery of loyalty points are accounted for as a multiple- deliverable arrangement.
 At the inception of the arrangement, the Company evaluated all deliverables in the arrangement to determine whether they represent distinct performance obligations.
-The Company determined the arrangement has two distinct performance obligations: loyalty points to be awarded.
+The Company determined the arrangement has two distinct performance obligations: loyalty points to be awarded, and brand and marketing.
+Funds received are allocated based on relative standalone selling price.
+Revenue for the brand and marketing performance obligation is recognized as revenue when earned and recorded in Other Revenue.
+Consideration allocated to loyalty points is deferred and recognized as Passenger Revenue upon future redemption of the points.